flairNLP/flair/resources/docs/HUNFLAIR.md

 # HunFlair

-<i>HunFlair</i> is a state-of-the-art NER tagger for biomedical texts.
-It comes with
-models for genes/proteins, chemicals, diseases, species and cell lines. <i>HunFlair</i> builds on pretrained domain-specific language models and outperforms other biomedical NER tools on unseen corpora.
+*HunFlair* is a state-of-the-art NER tagger for biomedical texts.
+It comes with models for genes/proteins, chemicals, diseases, species and cell lines. *HunFlair* builds on pretrained domain-specific language models and outperforms other biomedical NER tools on unseen corpora.
 Furthermore, it contains harmonized versions of [31 biomedical NER data sets](HUNFLAIR_CORPORA.md).